Andrew-Trautzsch/DSaP-Project/README.md

 To run project

-First install MySQL from https://dev.mysql.com/downloads/ and run setup Also install dependancies in Dependancies.txt
+First install MySQL from https://dev.mysql.com/downloads/ and run setup Also install dependancies in Dependancies.txt (pip install -r Dependancies.txt)

 Upon setup, please set information to be correct in the code: